Igor-Nosatov/Igor-Nosatov/README.md

 ## 🚀 **About Me**

-** Full Stack Software Engineer | Laravel • Symfony • Vue.js • React • AWS | Microservices & Cloud ** with **6+ years** of experience specializing in **PHP** and **JavaScript** ecosystems.
-I transform legacy systems into scalable, modern web applications and build new products from scratch that deliver real business value.
+** Full Stack Software Engineer | Laravel • Symfony • Vue.js • React • AWS | Microservices & Cloud ** with **6+ years** of experience specializing in  transform legacy systems into scalable, modern web applications and build new products from scratch that deliver real business value.

 ```php
 <?php